 - Read more: The Ultimate Kodi Setup Guide

-Meanwhile, we do understand that non-tech savvy Kodi users appreciate the ease of use of Kodi builds, thus we have round up the still working, updated and trustworthy ones on our Best Kodi Builds in 2021 list for your choice.
+Meanwhile, we do understand that non-tech savvy Kodi users appreciate the ease of use of Kodi builds, thus we have round up the still working, updated and trustworthy ones on our Best Kodi Builds list for your choice.
 Anytime a build goes belly-up, you can always uninstall it for another streaming option.

 In the following, I'd like to show you how to use the built-in options on your streaming device to wipe out Kodi user data from your device, but not the entire Kodi.
 So you can set your Kodi to fresh start without any Kodi uninstallation and reinstallation procedures.